NOVEL-IN-PROGRESS

 "Oui, Madame?"

-"Get dressed, child.
-It is time.
-We go now to place our candles."
+"It is the time.
+Get dressed, child; we go now to place our candles."

 "Candles, Madame?"

 "I don't think the church doors are unlocked at this hour, Madame."
+Severine whispered as if the priest was surely listening.

 "Who, Madame?"

-"You see, I plan everything most carefully.
+"I plan everything most carefully.
 You must learn to do the same, child, if only to survive.
-You see, our power must always be invisible as it derives from what they do not see and therefore cannot expect it to be leveled on them.
+You see, our power must always be invisible as it derives from what they do not see and therefore cannot expect when we appear for our revenge.
 That is your weapon.
-Can you not see?"
+Can you yet see?"

 Severine shook her head in confusion.

-"Child, as I said, we are powerless at the very moment when they do not fear us."
+"Child, as I said, we are powerless at the very moment when they do not fear us.
+Come, follow me to the edge of

 "We will throw light in the Devil's face," she added.
-Her cape whipped in the wind.
+Her cape snapped and whipped in the wind.
 "And never again shall he return in the heavy dark.
 No, child.
 We will destroy all his darkness with our fire."

 Deep in the glass jar, the candle ignored the wind and burned brightly.
 Miss Marie gestured for Severine to place her candle.
 Severine did so, stood back, and she, too, crossed herself.